Beginning Russian I

-- To actively communicate in Russian, making spontaneous use of structures and vocabulary studied.
+- Actively communicate in Russian, making spontaneous use of structures and vocabulary studied.

-- To demonstrate an appreciation of contemporary Russian culture through written and aural class work.
+- Demonstrate an appreciation of contemporary Russian culture through written and aural class work.

-- To demonstrate spoken Russian in everyday contexts through responding to simple basic questions.
+- Demonstrate spoken Russian in everyday contexts through responding to simple basic questions.

 - To illustrate reading comprehension through answering relevant questions on uncomplicated selections.